 Three times a year, the student athletes are brought together for a ceremony, sponsored by the Booster Club, recognizing Championship Teams, All-League and All- County recipients and individual accomplishments through the MVP and White Letter Awards.
+All Senior Athletes are recognized at the June awards brunch, which also recognizes the rich history and current contributions of the Smithtown student athletes.

-All funds for the brunch, award plaques, scholarships, seminars for the college bound athletes and their parents, equipment, etc. are raised through annual golf outing, summer camps, concessions at various sporting events, and membership dues.
+All funds for the brunch, award plaques, scholarships, seminars for the college bound athletes and their parents, equipment, etc. are raised through an annual raffle, annual golf outing, summer camps, concessions at various sporting events, and membership dues.